 ●Severe disease (fever, more than six stools per day, volume depletion warranting hospitalization)

-●Features suggestive of invasive bacterial infection (bloody or mucoid stools), except in cases of nonsevere disease when fever is low or absent
+●Features suggestive of invasive bacterial infection, such as bloody or mucoid stools (except in cases of nonsevere disease when fever is low or absent)

 ●Host factors that increase the risk for complications, including age >70 years old and comorbidities such as cardiac disease and immunocompromising conditions